bogwi/noqli/README.md

   ... # skipped
 ]
 ```
 This is huge.
-NoQLi works incredibly fast in your terminal; you can perform filtering using your terminal with ease.
+NoQLi works incredibly fast in your terminal.
 JSON payloads are robust and unbreakable.
 Inspect any table with `noqli` and trace problematic entries in seconds.

-Or filter and narrow your results:
+Filter and narrow your results:

 ```bash
 noqli:mysql:help_topic> get {name, url, lim:4, off:10}